hazelcast/hazelcast-flow-public-demos/xml-and-json/README.md

 The following steps will run a local instance of the Hazelcast Flow using the default configuration file (`docker-compose.yml`):

-1. Clone this repository.
+1. Clone this repository
-2. Change directory into the root of the project.
+2. Change directory into the root of the project
 3. Set up the Hazelcast Flow License
 ```bash
 cp .env.example .env